doridori/doridori.github.io/_posts/2016-08-16-Android-adb-shell-perms.md

 ## Relative shell permissions

 What prompted me to look into this was the claim that a shell started from an application had the same permissions as a shell started via `adb`.
-This didnt seem right to me, so I had a peak using the above knowledge.
+This didn't seem right to me, so I had a peak using the above knowledge.

 Starting with an `adb shell` we can see the parent process tree via a cut down `ps` output: